YummyOreo/bismuth/overview.md

 - Get a list of all the markdown files and their paths [Done]
 - Parse markdown files and update path based on info in markdown
-    - This will be stored in a File struct with a Markdown struct and a Metadata struct
+    - This will be stored in a File struct with a Markdown struct and a Metadata struct [Done]
-    - For this you can use [insta.rs](https://insta.rs/) for testing the parsing
+    - For this you can use [insta.rs](https://insta.rs/) for testing the parsing [Done]
     - For "reactive" files (ie. lists of blogs), they will be parsed.
-Just put a place holder for the reactive list
+Just put a place holder for the reactive list 0Done
-    - Then re-parse the list ones
+    - Then re-parse the list ones [Done]
-    - ALSO: TEST ALL THE LEXER WITH ALL TEH MD FILESS
+    - ALSO: TEST ALL THE LEXER WITH ALL TEH MD FILESS [N/A]
 - Make html files using the tree
     - The html file template is basted no the File struct `type` field (or in Metadat)
 - Make Rss based on the markdown files